wolfiex/DSMACC-testing/README.md

 ## Running with multiple models
 1. Making a new model model and ensure it works
-2. Type `make save name=<yournamehere>` with what you wish to refer to your model with in the future
+2. Type `make savemodel name=<yournamehere>` with what you wish to refer to your model with in the future
 3. In your Initial conditions, at the description add your model name after a hyphen e.g. myrun-mcm_new

 * only use a hyphen when providing a model name